Decoupled Subgraph Federated Learning: Concluding Remarks

 \section{Concluding Remarks}

-We presented \textsc{FedStruct}, a framework for subgraph FL that decouples node and structure features, explicitly exploiting structural dependencies.
-The advantages of \textsc{FedStruct} are outlined below.
+We introduced \textsc{FedStruct}, a framework for SFL that decouples node and structure features, explicitly exploiting structural dependencies. \textsc{FedStruct} effectively addresses the privacy-communication-utility trilemma as follows:

-\textbf{Privacy.} Unlike existing subgraph FL frameworks, which require sharing original or generated node features and/or embeddings among clients, \textsc{FedStruct} eliminates this need, sharing less sensitive information.
-In App.~\ref{app:privacy}, we discuss privacy considerations of \textsc{FedStruct}.
+\textbf{Privacy}: Unlike other SFL frameworks, which require sharing original or generated node features and/or embeddings among clients, \textsc{FedStruct} eliminates this need and minimizes sensitive information sharing.
+Privacy considerations are detailed in App.~\ref{app:privacy}.

-\textbf{Robustenss.} \textsc{FedStruct} shows excellent performance, close to that of a centralized approach, even in heavily semi-supervised learning scenarios with a low fraction of labeled nodes (see App.~\ref{app:MoreResults}) and significantly outperforms \textsc{FedSage+} and \textsc{FedPub} in these challenging scenarios.
-Furthermore, as seen in App.~\ref{app:MoreResults}, unlike other approaches, \textsc{FedStruct} exhibits robustness accross different partitionings, varying number of clients, and heterophily.
+\textbf{Utility}: \textsc{FedStruct} performs close to a centralized approach, excelling in semi-supervised learning with few labeled nodes, and significantly outperforms earlier methods like \textsc{FedSage+} and \textsc{FedPub} in challenging scenarios.
+It is also robust across different partitionings, client numbers, and heterophily.